atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 1.98 .
 ■ '
 r “world — May my example save you
-“from the pangs I at this moment en st dure!”
+“from the pangs I at this moment en st dure!"
 I
 Here Fanny stopped.
 She was too. weak, and too much affetsted by what I she had spoken, to proceed.
 But what was her shrprife, what was her concern,